nabbi24/python-django2-tutorials/README.md

 All we have to do is to make 2 kinds of files:
 - local `venv` files
-- a project `requirement.txt` which manage Python packages versions.
+- a project `requirement.txt` which manage Python packages versions

 ### Procedure